Techcable/cargo-outdir/README.md

 indexmap /Users/techcable/git/current-crate/target/debug/build/indexmap-376e9f234cf30ee8/out
 ````

-These are output in the order specified on the command line, seperated by newlines.
+These are output in the order specified on the command line, separated by newlines.

 If the package doesn't have an out dir, the output will be `"<MISSING OUT_DIR>"` exactly and the exit code will be `2`.